seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   its own weakness.
 Measured 03.09: fifteen names stood in the field, the set was identical to the morning run's, and thirteen of the reasons were one reason with different numbers in it.
-- **A name LEAVING `ИЗБЕГАТЬ` is a withdrawal and is spoken by name, in the same first line as every other withdrawal (§11).** The field is a published prohibition, so deleting a name from it tells the Boss the coin is tradable again — the loudest possible statement, made by omission.
-Two exits, both spoken: the entry is rewritten with today's reason and the name stays, or the name goes and the answer says so.
-A silent deletion leaves the reader unable to tell a lifted prohibition from a forgotten one.
 - **ИТОГ is one line of four fields and is the last thing the Boss reads.** Nothing follows it — no state block, no commentary, no stage report.
 The machine state is a file now (§11), not a printed payload. **All four fields are printed on every run;